AdoptNeed.com

 • Is U.S. Finalization Even Necessary?

-Also, some international adopters wonder if domestic finalization is even necessary now that getting proof of citizenship for an international adoptee has been simplified.
-In mid-2008, the Hague Convention will govern some international adoptions, and as to those, it won't be necessary.
-Until your adoption comes within the Hague Convention, when it comes time to do things like register for school, having only a foreign birth certificate can cause lots of headaches.
-Moreover, non-Hague foreign adoption decrees aren't legally binding in United States courts if they haven't been finalized here.
+Not for Hague Convention adoptions, but if your adoption does not come within the Hague Convention, when it comes time to do things like register for school, having only a foreign birth certificate can cause lots of headaches.
+Non-Hague foreign adoption decrees aren't legally binding in United States courts if they haven't been finalized here.
 This means, for example, that a zealous health insurer or HMO could deny coverage for a large medical claim on the ground that your child is not really your child.
 By the time one of these things happens, it may be impossible, or too late --- not to mention more expensive --- to go back and get your domestic finalization done.
-Domesticating the foreign decree is a prudent step that is well worth the cost.
-But here again, the legal process is different in every state.
+Domesticating the foreign decree is a prudent step that is well worth the cost if it is necessary.
+But again, the legal process is different in every state.
+(Check here to see if a country is a party to the Hague Convention.
+As of April 1, 2016, some popular non-member source countries are many former Russian federation countries, Ethiopia, and South Korea.)

 Whatever your situation, the bottom line on legal help is: